rahulrlg/WikiIndexer/README.md

 	2. Run the program with two runtime arguments.
 Set the runtime arguments in eclipse.
 		1. path of the properties file.It is present in "files" folder.
 		2. mode.
 (There are two modes -i and -t)
 Description:
 ===================
- This project takes the wikipedia xml file as input.This file consist of wikipedia articles/pages/document.
+ This project takes the wikipedia xml file as input.It consist of wikipedia articles/pages/document.
  It cleans & parses the content which means remove the wiki markup.(Check http://en.wikipedia.org/wiki/Help:Wiki_markup for details on   wikimarkup)
  Tokenize the content.
 	For Example: Input-> This is a Wikipedia page on scandals.